 Spirographic AI

-Spirographic AI predicts how a molecular structure interacts with 52 biological transporters, 195 receptor sites that are organ specific, and then evaluates how the CYP 450 system breaks it down and what metabolites are formed.
-This is all done from SMILES string alone.
+Spirographic AI provides advanced pharmaceutical research screening software that predicts how a molecular structure interacts with 52 biological transporters and 195 organ-specific receptor sites.
+Our engine then evaluates how the CYP 450 system breaks it down to identify CYP450 isoform metabolism and specific metabolite formation.
+This comprehensive novel compound ADME profiling is generated from a SMILES string alone.
 No drug name.
 No database record.
 No prior pharmacokinetic data required.
+It is the ultimate tool for early stage drug candidate screening.

 52